 Box 13: It’s a little bit unnecessary to ask this but for “number of travel documents,” put 1.

 Box 17: List both your mailing address and email address.
-It’s a small space but try and write neatly.
+It’s a small space but try to write neatly.
 (Could they give you a little more space, though?!)

 Box 18: Unless you have residency in another country other than the USA (for example, Canada or Mexico), list the ID number for it and when it expires.
 It’s highly likely that you won’t need to do this, but this is just extra information.